Sowmya-Sri-Kunjeti/ask-your-dashboard-ai/README.md

 Instead of manually exploring dashboards, users can upload a dataset and interact with it using natural language queries.
 The system analyzes the data, generates visualizations, and provides insights to support decision-making.

+This project was prototyped using Lovable, an AI-powered app builder, to explore conversational analytics and decision-support dashboards.

 ## Live Demo

 Try the dashboard here: